Live Chat Now

 Principle of Prudence

 This principle asserts that accountants should only report facts.
-Accounting does not operate in the realm of conjecture or speculation and should only include concrete data in reports.
+Accounting does not operate in the realm of conjecture or speculation and should only include concrete data in its reports.

 Principle of Continuity